Your Child's Checkup: 19 Years

 - have long-term plans for the future

-4. Do a physical exam.
+4. Do anexam.
 The doctor will look at the skin and listen to the heart and lungs.
-Young women will undergo a pelvic exam or be referred to a gynecologist.
-In guys, the doctor will check the testicles for masses and varicocele (swollen veins).
+Young women may be referred to a gynecologist.
+In guys, the doctor will check the testicles for hernias, lumps, and varicocele (swollen veins).

 - Make plans for the future, which may include college and/or work.